 On May 23, 2019, the Company executed a \$2.5 billion unsecured revolving line of credit facility, with a maturity date of May 23, 2023 and two six-month extension options, subject to certain customary conditions.
 In September 2021, the Company executed an amended and restated unsecured revolving line of credit (the "Revolving Facility") to increase total revolving commitments from \$2.5 billion to \$3.0 billion and extend the maturity date to January 20, 2026.
 This maturity date may be further extended pursuant to two six-month extension options, subject to certain customary conditions.
 Borrowings under the Revolving Facility accrue interest at the applicable interest rate benchmark plus a margin that depends on the credit ratings of the Company's senior unsecured long-term debt.
 On February 10, 2023, the Company executed an amendment to the Revolving Facility to convert the interest rate benchmark from LIBOR to SOFR.
 The Company also pays a facility fee on the entire revolving commitment that depends on its credit ratings.
 Additionally, the Revolving Facility includes a sustainability-linked pricing component whereby the applicable margin may be reduced by up to 0.025% based on the Company's achievement of specified sustainability-linked metrics, subject to certain conditions.
-Based on the Company's credit ratings at March 31, 2023, and inclusive of achievement of a sustainability-linked metric during the year ended December 31, 2021, the margin on the Revolving Facility was 0.85% and the facility fee was 0.15%.
-At each of March 31, 2023 and December 31, 2022, the Company had no balance outstanding under the Revolving Facility.
+Based on the Company's credit ratings at June 30, 2023, and inclusive of achievement of a sustainability-linked metric, the margin on the Revolving Facility was 0.85% and the facility fee was 0.15%.
+The Revolving Facility includes a feature that allows the Company to increase the borrowing capacity by an aggregate amount of up to \$750 million, subject to securing additional commitments.
+At each of June 30, 2023 and December 31, 2022, the Company had no balance outstanding under the Revolving Facility.